 *the bathrooms we visited were clean and family friendly, also plenty of them located on each floor, as well as water fountains.
 There is even a nursing room available if you inquire at the front desk.

-*the entire building is handicapped accessible and has elevators and stairs throughout
+*the entire building is handicapped accessible and has elevators throughout

-*LSC offers Teacher Appreciation Days and Special Needs Days, amongst other things.
+*LSC offers Teacher Appreciation Days and Special Needs Days, among other things.
 Check out their website for more info!

 *also to note here, the fabulous Liberty Humane Society is located right beyond the parking lot of the LSC.
 Why not bring them a donation (here's a link to their wishlist) or stop in to find a furry friend after visiting the science center?